 They know the business, which makes it easier for them to intimidate debtors into sending payments.
 They also have more latitude on the phone.

-After all, a phone call leaves you with no written evidence that a collection agent may have violated federal debt collection laws, which could potentially invalidate the debt.
+After all, a phone call leaves you with no written evidence that a collection agent may have violated federal debt collection laws.

 Worst of all, collection agencies record phone conversations.
 A recorded phone call can serve as evidence against you in a lawsuit.